 Most of us don't look forward to the "travel" part of our trips - especially with young children.
 Still, packing some activities (and plenty of snacks) for your journey can make bearable - or maybe even fun.

 MAP IT OUT.
 Nothing makes a parent's eyes roll more than the dreaded, "Are we there yet?"
 By giving your child a physical, foldable map of your journey, you can send the question right back to them.
-For young children, use a map of the United States that is actually a laminated placemat, perfect for marking up with dry erase or wet erase markers.
+For young children, use a map of the United States that is actually a laminated placemat, perfect for marking up with dry erase crayons.
 It's also double-sided, so your child can keep a tally of every out-of-state license plate spotted on your way.